 - Happy and confident with water on the face

 - Not resisting in anyway

-I hope this video has given you some useful information which can be used as a springboard for discussion within your own swim school.
+I hope this video gives you some useful information which you can use as a springboard for discussion within your own swim school.
 Review and reflection is a vital component in the pursuit of excellence.
 Our job as swimming teachers is so important because we are directly influencing the water safety ideas and attitudes of families that we come in contact with.
 The happiness seen on the parents and children’s faces is the icing on the cake.

 We would love to hear your swimming success stories as the result of hard work and persistence.
 Please share in the comments section below.

 To find out more about WWSS and what we do, sign up to our regular newsletter here.